Choke (sports): Snooker

 Snooker, where a player's nerves are an important aspect of the game, produces many instances where a player fails to close out a match, or are unable to produce on the big stage.
-Mike Hallett was leading 7-0 and 8-2 in the Masters final, a first to nine frames match against Stephen Hendry, before Hendry came back to win 9-8.
+Mike Hallett was leading 7–0 and 8–2 in the Masters final, a first to nine frames match against Stephen Hendry, before Hendry came back to win 9-8.

 Jimmy White reached the final of the World Snooker Championship six times, and lost each time, against Steve Davis, John Parrott and Stephen Hendry.
-Notably he lost a 14-8 lead to Hendry in 1992, losing 18-14.
+Notably he lost a 14–8 lead to Hendry in 1992, losing 18–14.
 Two years later he missed a black off its spot in the final and deciding frame to gift Hendry another title.
 To add insult to injury, it was his 32nd birthday on the day.

 Tennis

 In the 1993 Wimbledon final, Steffi Graf played Jana Novotná.
-After Novotná lost the first set, she won 10 of the last 12 games, leading 4-1, serving at 40-30.
-She then hit the worst 2 serves of her career, and went on to eventually lose 7-6, 1-6, 6-4.
+After Novotná lost the first set, she won 10 of the last 12 games, leading 4–1, serving at 40–30.
+She then hit the worst 2 serves of her career, and went on to eventually lose 6–7, 6-1, 4-6.

+Basketball

+In the 2015–16 NBA season, the Golden State Warriors surrendered a 3–1 NBA Finals lead to the Cleveland Cavaliers, led by LeBron James.
+Golden State, who had the best regular-season record in NBA history, lost three straight games, including game 5 when Draymond Green was suspended.